 When I first stumbled upon an image of bubble paint hydrangeas on Discount School Supplies website, I just knew I HAVE to try it!
 I had so much fun and made the paintings in 2 ways because I don’t want to stop!

-First, the bubble paint recipes- use paint and dish soap that are labeled Non Toxic !!
+IMPORTANT: use paint and dish soap that are labeled Non Toxic !